ericsonga/APCSAReview/_sources/Unit7-ArrayList/listHardMC.rst

 Hard Multiple Choice Questions
 ----------------------------------

-These problems are about the same or harder than those you will see on the AP CS A exam.
+These problems are about the same or harder than those you will see on the AP CSA exam.

 .. mchoice:: qalh_1
    :practice: T